SOLID STATE PRESS

 Your earth science exam is in two days, and the chapter on earthquakes reads like a geology dissertation.
 You need the core ideas — faults, seismic waves, magnitude scales, epicenter triangulation — explained clearly, with worked examples, and nothing you don't actually need.

 TLDR: Earthquakes and Seismic Waves covers exactly that.
-In under 20 pages, you'll learn why the Earth stores and suddenly releases energy along fault lines, how three types of faults connect to different tectonic settings, and how P-waves, S-waves, and surface waves each behave differently as they travel through rock.
+Short by design, you'll learn why the Earth stores and suddenly releases energy along fault lines, how three types of faults connect to different tectonic settings, and how P-waves, S-waves, and surface waves each behave differently as they travel through rock.
 You'll walk through reading a real seismogram, use the S-P time gap to calculate distance from a station, and see how triangulation from three seismograph stations pins down an epicenter — the exact skill tested on most earth science exams.

 The guide also untangles the difference between Richter magnitude, moment magnitude, and Modified Mercalli intensity, including why the logarithmic scale means a magnitude 7 is not just "a little worse" than a magnitude 6.
 A final section shows how seismic wave data revealed Earth's layered interior and how that same science drives building codes and tsunami early-warning systems today.

-This primer is written for high school students in earth science or AP Environmental Science courses, early college geology students, and parents or tutors who need a fast, reliable refresh.
-It is short on purpose: every sentence earns its place.
+This guide is written for high school students in earth science or AP Environmental Science courses, early college geology students, and parents or tutors who need a fast, reliable refresh.
+It is concise on purpose: every sentence earns its place.

 If you need a clear, fast earthquake magnitude and intensity guide before your next exam, pick this up and start reading.